Chione cancellata: Avian use

+prior to egg-laying by the female.

 Genetic evolution and anatomy

 The taxonomic status of the common tropical western Atlantic venerid bivalve, Chione cancellata, was radically revised in 2000.
 What had previously been thought to be one species was discovered to be a "cryptic species pair" and as such it was divided into two separate species, on the basis of morphological, morphometric and phylogenetic analyses.

 The more colorful Caribbean species is still called C. cancellata.
 However, specimens inhabiting waters off the United States and Central America south to Belize, are in fact a different species.
 This species was described originally by Thomas Say as Chione elevata.
 Examination of specimens of both species supported the separation, including difference in shell sculpture, hinge morphology, and size of the pallial cavity.

 A phylogenetic analysis of extant species failed to define the exact evolutionary history of C. cancellata and C. elevata.
 Separation of the two species suggests an ancient faunal division in the western Atlantic between the northern Caloosahatchian Province and the southern Atlantic Gatunian Province.
 This hypothetical division has been dated back to the Early Pliocene.